Atlantic City, NJ Criminal Contempt Lawyer Keeps Clients Out of Jail for Restraining Order Violations

 New Jersey law classifies a restraining order violation as a fourth degree felony when the violation constitutes a separate indictable crime or disorderly persons offense such as harassment, stalking, or terroristic threats.
 When the violation does not stem from a separate offense but is merely a violation of a no-contact order, the criminal contempt charge is classified as a disorderly persons offense.
 However, violations under other circumstances can result in enhanced penalties:

-- A first offense for criminal contempt may be classified as a fourth degree felony, subjecting an offender to up to 18 months in NJ State Prison and a $25,000 fine.
+- A first offense for criminal contempt may be classified as a fourth degree felony, subjecting an offender to up to 18 months in NJ State Prison and a $over 35,000 fine.

 - Since the offense is typically classified as a felony, a conviction will result in the defendant having a permanent criminal record.